Cedric Ogbuehi, OT, Texas A&M

 Jarvis Harrison, G, Texas A&M

-2/28/15: Harrison played well for the Aggies.
+4/18/15: Harrison played well for the Aggies.
 He was solid in pass protection and opened up some holes in the ground game.
-Harrison had some issues against Mississippi State and Alabama.
-He didn't stand out positively at the Combine.
+Harrison had some issues against Mississippi State and Alabama in 2014.
+He also didn't stand out positively at the Combine.
+There are a lot of off-the-field concerns with Harrison, and that is knocking him down even though he has second-day talent.

 8/27/14: Harrison is a 3-year starter at guard and has been a steady performer for the Aggies.
 He is a reliable pass-blocker who can be effective in the ground game.
 Harrison had his best season as a junior while playing banged up.
 In the offseason leading to his senior year, he rehabbed after shoulder surgery and worked on a calf injury from the bowl win over Duke.
 The injuries have held Harrison back in the lead up to the 2014 season, and he is battling for his starting job according to head coach Kevin Sumlin.